camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/irsa.md

 #### AWS Policy

-An AWS policy, which later is assigned to a role, is required to allow general access to OpenSearch.
+An AWS policy, which later is assigned to a role, is required to allow general access to Amazon OpenSearch Service.
 See the [AWS documentation](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/ac.html) for the explanation of the policy.

 Create the policy via Terraform using the [aws_iam_policy](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/iam_policy).